 Step 2 was developing a small business ERP package called crmXP.
 It extended SugarCRM Community Edition with the following modules:

 - Price books

 crmXP allows Wild-East Marketing to trace the complete customer life cycle throughout the company.
 The secondary target was emphasizing the distinction between B2C and B2B, which was realized by a flexible business model template engine for the “Orders” module.

-Apatar enabled Telematika to easily connect and synchronize SugarCRM extended by crmXP with the Wild-East Marketings DATEV system (invoicing), the OBS, and some other MySQL and XML sources for statistics and Google AdSense.
+Apatar enabled Telematika to easily connect and synchronize SugarCRM extended by crmXP with the Wild-East Marketings DATEV system (invoicing), their OBS (online booking system), and some other MySQL and XML sources for statistics and Google AdSense.

-Using the “Cockpit” module, Wild-East Marketing has a powerful business intelligence tool at hands that can generate real-time reports with a mouse click and show conversion rate, hit rate, and ROI of campaigns.
-It can also order summaries per quarter/month/year, as well as many other customer-, order-, or product-related information, and turn it into any kind of charting, which can be used as a flash object on a website, for presentations in PowerPoint or Impress, or in many other ways.
+Using the “Cockpit” module, Wild-East Marketing has a powerful business intelligence tool at hands, which can generate real-time reports with a mouse click and show conversion rate, hit rate, and ROI of campaigns, order summaries per quarter/month/year, as well as many other customer-, order-, or product-related information, and turn it into any kind of charting, which can be used as a flash object on a website, for presentations in PowerPoint or Impress, or in many other ways.

 Future developments will open up the CRM to customers and enable them to track the status of their reservation.
 Furthermore, they will be able to file a case (i.e., complaint) into a ticketing system.